 An Easy Recipe With Instructions for Parents and Kids

 These oat cookies are soft and chewy and the most delicious kind of cookie I know.
 Kids love to make and eat them!

 To make it simple for an adult and child to work together on this recipe, tasks are divided up into kid's jobs and adult's jobs.
-The recipe is actually easy enough for older kids to make unaided and even younger children will be able to do much of it by themselves, but will need some supervision, for instance when sifting flour or to ensure that the butter and sugar has been thoroughly mixed together.
+The recipe is actually easy enough for older kids to make unaided.
+Even younger children will be able to do much of it by themselves, but they will still need some supervision, for instance when sifting flour or to ensure that the butter and sugar have been thoroughly mixed together.

-The cookie dough is placed in dollops on a baking tray and then flattened with a fork, and again this is easy for a child and it’s absolutely fine if the cookies look irregular and lumpy.
+The cookie dough is placed in dollops on a baking tray and then flattened with a fork.
+Again, this is easy for a child, and it’s absolutely fine if the cookies look irregular and lumpy.
 That’s part of their charm and means there's no need to worry about getting them perfect.

-- 125g/4oz/1 stick butter, spreadable is ideal, otherwise soften it
+- 1 stick (4 ounces or 125 grams) butter, spreadable is ideal, otherwise soften it

 - 1 egg